Han Hao: Life

 Han Hao had his men occupy the gates of the camp and then gave orders for the other officers to remain in their respective camps and not make any moves.
 The situation in the other camps became stable.
 He then headed towards where Xiahou Dun was being held and shouted at the hostage-takers, "You murderous traitors, how dare you take the commander hostage!
 Do you still expect to live?
 I've received orders to attack the enemy, so I won't let you have your way just for the sake of one officer."
 With tears in his eyes, he told Xiahou Dun, "This is the law.
 I have to follow it."
 Han Hao then ordered his men to attack the hostage-takers, who were shocked by his response and immediately gave up.
 The hostage-takers kowtowed and begged for their lives, "We only want to obtain some money for our use and we'll leave after that."
 Han Hao reprimanded them sternly and had them all executed.
 Xiahou Dun was saved and the army would soon arrive at Juancheng to settle things there.
-When Cao Cao heard what Han Hao had done, he held Han Hao as an example for all ages, ordering others to attack any future hostage takers which soon ended such actions while the Jin critic Sun Sheng praised Han Hao for returning to the historical method rather then following the more recent habits that had led to even nobility being kidnapped.
+When Cao Cao heard what Han Hao had done, he held Han Hao as an example for all ages, ordering others to attack any future hostage takers which soon ended such actions while the Jin critic Sun Sheng praised Han Hao for returning to the historical method rather than following the more recent habits that had led to even nobility being kidnapped.

 Han Hao was one of the figures, amidst famine and drought, credited for pushing for the establishment of that tuntian policy, started in 196, that proved so critical for Wei's logistics and prosperity.
 Han Hao was promoted to Protector of the Army (護軍), responsible for managing army discipline with Rafe De Crespigny describing Han Hao as a senior and trusted officer.
 In 207, there was debate within Cao Cao's camp about the plan for a risky march to Liucheng to attack the Yuan remnants and the Wuhuan with Shi Huan seeking Han Hao's support to oppose the long march but Han Hao backed the plan, believing that they were strong and could win while Cao Cao would have plans but if they left their opponents alone it would come back to haunt them.
 Han Hao joined the march to the Battle of White Wolf Mountain.
 After the destruction of the Yuan clan, Han Hao was promoted to Central Protector of the Army (中護軍), Major (司馬) and Chief Clerk (長史).